apache/trafficserver/example/secure_link/readme.txt

 1. secret - the word, which is known only to the application that generated link and Traffic Server.
-2. policy - if set to 'strict' and checksums not match or expire value lower than current time the client will receive 403 Frobidden response.
+2. policy - if set to 'strict' and checksums not match or expire value lower than current time the client will receive 403 Forbidden response.
    Used for debugging.

 For example request